biscuit-auth/biscuit-go/README.md

     panic(fmt.Errorf("failed to serialize biscuit: %v", err)) }

-// token is now a []byte attenuation of the original token, and ready to be shared
+// attenuatedToken is a []byte, representing an attenuated token
 ```

 #### Verify a biscuit